clojurists-together/clojuriststogether.org/content/news/2024/Nov. Dec. 2023 Long Term Project Updates.md

     * A helper macro was improved such that you can define macros that are usable in SCI
     * The re-frame configuration now has support for `re-frame.alpha`.
 See [playground](https://babashka.org/sci.configs/).
 * [babashka](https://github.com/babashka/babashka): native, fast starting Clojure interpreter for scripting.
 A new release: 1.3.186!
 [See blog for more detail]( https://blog.michielborkent.nl/oss-updates-nov-2023.html)
-* [SCI](https://github.com/babashka/sci): Configurable Clojure/Script interpreter suitable for scripting and Clojure DSLs \
- Released version 0.8.41
+* [SCI](https://github.com/babashka/sci): Configurable Clojure/Script interpreter suitable for scripting and Clojure DSLs \ Released version 0.8.41  [See blog for more detail]( https://blog.michielborkent.nl/oss-updates-nov-2023.html)
 * [cherry](https://github.com/squint-cljs/cherry): Experimental ClojureScript to ES6 module compiler
     * Released version 0.1.10 which catches up with the latest compiler improvements in squint
 * [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.